The Boot Inn

 In 1921 the estate was offered for sale at auction in various lots and Wadworth brewery bought lot 3, The Boot Inn.

-It has remained a Wadworth tenancy from that time and was granted a seven day licence in April 1951.
+It remained a Wadworth tenancy from that time and was granted a seven day licence in April 1951.

 Previous Licensees:-